Symptoms of Rheumatoid Arthritis

 Rheumatoid arthritis is a chronic autoimmune disease that primarily affects the joints but can also impact the entire body.
-Symptoms typically appear gradually, and early signs may be confused with other joint issues, leading to delayed diagnosis.
-Early recognition of symptom characteristics is crucial for treatment effectiveness.
+Its symptoms usually develop gradually, and early signs may be confused with other joint problems, leading to delayed diagnosis.
+Recognizing the characteristic symptoms early is crucial for effective treatment.

-This disease is characterized by symmetrical joint involvement, meaning that the same joints on both sides of the body become inflamed simultaneously.
-The severity of symptoms varies from person to person; some patients may experience alternating flare-ups and remission periods.
-Prolonged inflammation can lead to joint structural damage and functional impairment, so understanding the pattern of symptom changes can aid in early intervention.
+This disease is characterized by symmetrical joint involvement, meaning that the same joints on both sides of the body are inflamed simultaneously.
+The severity of symptoms varies among individuals, with some experiencing flare-ups and periods of remission.
+Long-term inflammation can cause joint destruction and functional impairment, so understanding the pattern of symptom changes helps in early intervention.

 Early Symptoms and Signs

-Early symptoms may be mistaken for general arthritis or muscle fatigue, but their unique manifestations include:
+Early symptoms may be mistaken for general arthritis or muscle fatigue, but their distinctive features include:

-• Low-grade fever (persistent low-grade fever below approximately 37.5°C)
+• Low-grade fever (persistent mild fever below approximately 37.5°C)

-• Unexplained fatigue that does not improve with adequate rest
+• Unexplained fatigue that does not improve with rest

-• Mild swelling and tenderness in the small joints of the hands (such as the metacarpophalangeal joints)
+• Minor swelling and tenderness in small hand joints (such as the metacarpophalangeal joints)

 • Joint stiffness lasting more than 30 minutes upon waking in the morning

-About 20-30% of patients may experience unexplained weight loss or appetite changes before joint symptoms appear.
-These systemic signs are often overlooked, but should raise suspicion when combined with symmetrical joint symptoms.
+About 20-30% of patients experience unexplained weight loss or abnormal appetite before joint symptoms appear.
+These systemic signs are often overlooked but should raise suspicion when combined with symmetrical joint symptoms.

 Common Symptoms